No new trees have been cut down to make these items.

 Most clients leave the cedar untouched, and it turns a wonderful silver colour in the first few years.
 Western Red Cedar, in it’s natural west coast environment of almost continual wetness, contains natural oils to protect it against deteriorating outdoors longer than any other variety of wood.
 We always make sure to keep posts off the ground with the use of metal saddles, leaving several inches of space for water run off, and providing different options for capping the tops of exposed ends.
 This ensures a long life with our projects.

-Thuja Wood Art designs custom metalwork for hinges and latches, which are then made by a local metalsmith, George Hudson.
-George has also participated in collaborative artistic designs, using copper, steel and aluminum.
-We have also used the Cresent Moon Forge in Victoria, B.C.
-Owner Glenn handcrafts each piece to mold with the curves in the wood.
+Thuja Wood Art designs custom metalwork for hinges and latches, which are then made by a local metalsmith, Callum McKay.
+We are now crafting our hardware from stainless steel, which of course, will never rust and has a beautiful lightness with the cedar.
+Latches are an easy to use sprung design, with a variety of handle shape options.
+They can also be painted to suit any design.
 You will not find any better quality latches.
 (I know because I have tried, and the best solution was to design my own…) Contact us for more information on purchasing hinges or latches, pricing, and shipping.

 At Thuja Wood Art we are proud to say that we run our vehicles on bio-diesel and straight vegetable oil.
-The work truck (1989 Dodge Cummins Turbo Diesel) has been running on bio-diesel for more than two years now.
-We collect recycled waste oil from local restaurants to run our Westfalia, and will soon be making our own bio-diesel on site.
+The work truck (1992 Dodge Cummins Turbo Diesel) has been running on bio-diesel for more than two years now.
+We also collect recycled waste oil from local restaurants to run our Westfalia diesel van.